-This invite-only event hosted by the Indigenous Remote Communications Association (IRCA) and the Australian Communications Consumer Action Network (ACCAN) will promote digital inclusion projects and address the opportunities for, and obstacles to, the digital inclusion of remote Aboriginal and Torres Strait Islander people and organisations.
-Participants will help to develop recommendations for a Remote and Regional Indigenous Telecommunications Policy, and gain valuable skills to advocate for increased connectivity.
+The Broadband for the Bush Indigenous Focus Day 2017, hosted by the Indigenous Remote Communications Association (IRCA) and the Australian Communications Consumer Action Network (ACCAN), was held on Wednesday 21 June 2017 in Fremantle, Perth WA.
+Indigenous Focus Day promotes digital inclusion projects and addresses the opportunities for, and obstacles to, the digital inclusion of remote Aboriginal and Torres Strait Islander people and organisations.
+Participants helped develop recommendations for a Remote and Regional Indigenous Telecommunications Policy, and gained valuable skills to advocate for increased connectivity.

-Remote Connected and Savvy! is the title for the sixth annual Broadband for the Bush Forum.
-Within the broad agenda of ‘digital inclusion’, the Indigenous Focus Day is about providing space for yarning and sharing; and drawing conclusions on what ideas need to be advocated for, before the Forum.
+Remote Connected and Savvy! was the title for the sixth annual Broadband for the Bush Forum.
+The Indigenous Focus Day was facilitated by Christine Ross, an Arrernte/Kaytetye desert woman, and provided space for yarning and sharing; and drawing conclusions on what ideas need to be advocated for.

 How did the B4B Indigenous Focus Day come about?